Peter's electronic projects

 controlio setport <n>

 set the digital I/O port output states.
 Sets all output I/O pins.
-Use bit 1 to set output to HIGH, 0 to set output to LOW
+Use bit value of 1 to set output to HIGH, 0 to set output to LOW

 controlio setbit <n>

 set the selected digital I/O port output pins to HIGH.
-Use bit 1 to select I/O pins to set
+Use bit value of 1 to select I/O pins to set

 controlio clearbit <n>

 set the selected digital I/O port output pins to LOW.
-Use bit 1 to select I/O pins to clear
+Use bit value of 1 to select I/O pins to clear

 Mapping of I/O port pins, directions to parameter <n> and buffer output: